Lesser Egyptian jerboa: Biology

 Not much is known about the breeding habits of jerboas due to their solitary and nocturnal nature.
 However, breeding is known to occur at least twice a year, between June and July and from October to December.
-Males attempt to attract females by performing a bizarre ritual display; standing on its hind legs in front of an approaching female, the male faces his potential mate and then begins to slap the female at regular intervals with his short front limbs.
+Males attempt to attract females by performing a ritual display; standing on its hind legs in front of an approaching female, the male faces his potential mate and then begins to slap the female at regular intervals with his short front limbs.
 A successful mating usually produces a litter of four to five young that become independent at around eight to ten weeks, and sexually mature at eight to twelve months.
 On the whole, the lesser Egyptian jerboa is silent but when disturbed or handled it can emit grunting noises or shrill shrieks.

 Range

 It is found throughout the Sahara Desert, in scattered areas of the Sahel, and the Middle East.